Stockflare/quotes/_posts/2015-09-01-munger-quote-one.markdown

 quote: >
   No wise pilot, no matter how great his talent and experience, fails to use his checklist.
 image: /images/charlie-munger.jpg
-twitter: "The wise pilot never fails to use a checklist" #quote C.Munger
+twitter: The wise pilot never fails to use a checklist.
+Charlie Munger. http://quotes.stockflare.com/

 date:   2015-09-01 13:00:00
 categories: quote